 Jeff is preparing pre-clinical models of DIPG that recapitulate the disease that occurs in children.
 In its first iteration the model will incorporate the 2 most common mutations observed in children, which are thought to drive the development of the tumour.
 These mutations, H3.3 K27M and p53 have been genetically introduced into the DNA of the model and sit alongside the normal genes, which are functional until they are replaced by the mutated genes by introducting tamoxifen into the drinking water.
 A reporter gene, also under the control of tamoxifen, has also been introduced to highlight the area(s) of the brain that express the mutations.

 All of the genetic modifications have been introduced.
 The model is now being evaluated to determine if the mutations trigger the development of DIPG.
-The model will then be provided to a central repository as a resource for all DIPG researchers worldwide and help fast track treatments.
+The model will then be provided to a central repository as a resource for all DIPG researchers worldwide to help fast track treatments.

 This work is co-funded by Brainchild Foundation.